Discover everything that UB and Western New York have to offer.

 F-1 international students are eligible to work on-campus without special authorization.
 J-1 international students are also eligible to work on-campus, but need a letter from International Student Services authorizing such employment.

-Please note that international students are not eligible to apply for “Work Study” positions.
+International students are not eligible to apply for “Work Study” positions.
 Work study is only available to domestic students who, as part of their financial aid package, are awarded funding from the U.S. federal government to work in paid campus positions while studying at the university.